danyi1212/drf-messages/docs/source/usage/get_messages.rst

     storage = get_messages(request)
     queryset = storage.get_unread_queryset()
     # do something with the messages...
-    queryset.mark_seen()
+    queryset.mark_read()

-Alternatively, you can use the ``with`` operator on the storage to mark all messages as seen on block exit.
+Alternatively, you can use the ``with`` operator on the storage to mark all messages as read on block exit.
 For example:

 .. code-block:: python